Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Note:

-only helps you to format the command correctly, it does not help to check if the person that you are
+addbystep does not support the filling of tags when adding a new contact.add command.addbystep only helps you to format the command correctly, it does not help to check if the person that you are

 adding is a duplicate.
 You have to copy the command to your clipboard and paste it into LookMeUp to verify if the

-Shows a list of all persons in the address book.
+person is non-duplicate.listShows a list of all persons in the address book.

 Format: list

-Edits an existing person in the address book.
+editEdits an existing person in the address book.

 Format: edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…